Developers

 What data is stored in mParticle?

-mParticle only stores data about your warehouse that’s needed to create and activate composable audiences, including:
+mParticle only stores the data needed to create and activate composable and hybrid audiences, including:

 • Information needed to connect with, and authenticate to, your warehouse provider.

-• Metadata about your warehouse database and tables, like column names.
+• Metadata about your warehouse database and tables, such as column names.

-No other data is stored in mParticle beyond these items.
+No other warehouse data is stored in mParticle beyond these items.

 How are your user profiles modified?